jordgarvi/portuguese-study-deck/README.md

   - Imperfect vs preterite
   - Reflexive verbs
   - Time expressions and connectors

 - More sentence packs:
   - Talking about work and IT
   - Customer service and support scenarios
   - Daily life conversations

-- More detailed logs as I approach higher levels (B1, B2)
+- More detailed milestone logs as I approach higher levels (B1, B2)

 ---